By Rohan Pathirage, R&D statistician for the UNESCO Institute for Statistics (UIS)

 On the International Day of Women and Girls in Science, you could be forgiven for asking: just where are all these women and girls?
 They are there if you look but they remain the exception at the very highest echelons in science and research.
 Their rarity may even – on occasion – obscure the critical value of their work.
 From Marie Curie to Rosalind Franklin, women scientists have often been viewed in terms of their relationships to their male counterparts.

-A simple web search on female scientists will yield lists of the ‘15 most amazing women in science today’ or ‘10 living female scientists you should know about’.
+A simple web search on female scientists will yield lists of the ‘17 Famous Female Scientists Who Helped Change the World’ or ‘10 Women in Science and Tech Who Should be Household Names’.
 But search for ‘the most famous male scientists today and the lists talk about the most ‘influential’ scientists, ‘the top 10 greatest scientists’ – with no mention of the word ‘male’.
 It simply isn’t noteworthy.
 Continue reading

 By Martin Gustafsson, Research on Socio-Economic Policy (ReSEP), University of Stellenbosch

 In a recent blog, the UNESCO Institute for Statistics (UIS) and the Global Education Monitoring Report explored how benchmarks can be used to accelerate progress towards SDG 4.
 To further these discussions, the UIS has released a new report, entitled Evidence-based Projections and Benchmarks for SDG Indicator 4.1.1, which focuses on how countries can use existing data to set develop projections and benchmarks for the percentage of children reaching minimum proficiency levels in reading and mathematics.
 Continue reading

 By Dankert Vedeler, Chair of the Governing Board of the UNESCO Institute for Statistics (UIS), and Advisor to the Norwegian Ministry of Education and Research / Ministry of Foreign Affairs